chengys-123/TinyWeather/README.md

-"A small weather app. -npm install, then ionic serve or ionic lab to run"
+"A small weather app. npm install, then ionic serve or ionic lab to run"